MissionCriticalCloud/terraform-provider-cosmic/website/docs/r/disk.html.markdown

 * `shrink_ok` - (Optional) Verifies if the disk volume is allowed to shrink when resizing (defaults false).

+* `disk_controller` - (Optional) Set the disk controller type for this disk.
+Allowed options are IDE, SCSI and VIRTIO.
+Changing this forces a new resource to be created.

 * `virtual_machine_id` - (Optional) The ID of the virtual machine to which you want to attach the disk volume.